-<HubId>.<Suffix>.
-Your suffix is determined by the last two digits of your HubID.
+<HubID>.<suffix>, where suffix is determined by the last two digits of your HubID.
 Use the table below to match the last two digits of your HubID with a suffix.

 - Set your proxy to perform no caching for paths originating from HubSpot.
 HubSpot automatically manages the content of our CDN’s cache so pages are updated automatically when content is published.
-Note: If the service caches responses, pages may not update for hours or days.
+Note that if the service caches responses, pages may not update for hours or days.

 - Add or prepend to a

 X-Forwarded-For header with the client IP address of the original requestor.
-This is required to differentiate clients from each other and ensure requests are not falsely identified as abuse.
+This is required to differentiate clients from each other.
 Many services such as CloudFront maintain these headers automatically.